Learn about Bruce Outridge

 At the age of forty I went back to school and that kicked off my entrepreneurial career.
 I learned creative writing, marketing, business, and I use all of those skills in my business today.
 Since starting my art business back in 2003 on a part time basis, I took it full time in 2006 and stopped driving trucks.
 Since that time I have created comic books, built an art business, expanded into a consulting a business, and now a speaking business.

-My services today include helping people be more creative, content marketing for clients, art entertainment for events, and helping people build creative businesses.
+My services today include helping people be more creative, content marketing for clients, art entertainment for events, and inspiring people to create the lives they want.
 I do that through my podcasts, books, articles, television show, and speaking.

-I am a professional member of many local and international organizations such as CAPS (Canadian Association of Professional Speakers), ISCA (International Society of Caricature Artists), ACC (Association of Canadian Cartoonists), Burlington Chamber of Commerce, Hamilton Niagara Fleet Safety Council, and many other local groups.
+I am a professional member of many local and international organizations such as CAPS (Canadian Association of Professional Speakers), ISCA (International Society of Caricature Artists), ACC (Association of Canadian Cartoonists), Burlington Chamber of Commerce, and Hamilton Niagara Fleet Safety Council

 What I love about business is that it teaches you to be creative to be successful.
 I try to inspire youth to let them know just because you are not great in school doesn’t mean you are not talented or important.
 I aim to show people that have amazing talent such as artists and musicians that you can make a career you love if you are willing to put in the work.
 I also use my creativity programs to inspire corporate teams to think differently and use cartooning processes to help them do that.
 If you have ever sat in a meeting where no one could come up with an original idea, then you understand the importance of creative thinking.